SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.10_I-DOCSIS.md

 #### Dashboard folders adjusted and unused dashboards removed [ID_37767]

-Several unused dashboards have been removed, along with the *EPM Solution* folder containing them.
+The unused dashboards *I-DOCSIS CCAP -Trend_Test.dmadb* and *I-DOCSIS GLOBAL SYSTEM COUNTS.dmadb* have been removed, along with the *EPM Solution* folder containing them.
 In addition, two new folders, *CCAP* and *Network*, have been added, each containing the respective overview pages.
 Finally, the Service Group Overview dashboard has been moved to the *SERVICE GROUP* folder.

 ### Fixes